skip navigation

 De Tilla Gulch

-The proposed De Tilla Gulch solar energy zone (SEZ) is located in Colorado in a high-elevation basin within the Rocky Mountains.
-The proposed SEZ is located on BLM-administered land within the Saguache Field Office.
+The De Tilla Gulch solar energy zone (SEZ) is located in Colorado in a high-elevation basin within the Rocky Mountains.
+The SEZ is located on BLM-administered land within the Saguache Field Office.

 Size and Location

-The proposed De Tilla Gulch SEZ is the smallest of the proposed SEZs.
+The De Tilla Gulch SEZ is the smallest of the SEZs.
 In the Draft Solar PEIS the proposed total area of the SEZ was 1,522 acres (6.2 km2).
 In the Supplement to the Draft, 458 acres (1.9 km2) along the northwest edge of the SEZ were eliminated to reduce impacts on various resources.
-The remaining SEZ area is 1,064 acres (4.3 km2).
+The remaining SEZ developable area is 1,064 acres (4.3 km2).
+No additional changes to the SEZ developable area were made in the Final Solar PEIS.

 De Tilla Gulch East Side Offsite Northwest